UPRI-earthquake/upri-earthquake.github.io/dev-guide-contributing.md

 # Development Workflow (Creating New Feature)

 For all repositories in the EarthquakeHub suite, the following guidelines are used for developer contributions.
+However, make sure to also check the CONTRIBUTING.md of the specific repository you're contributing to.

 ## 1. Create New Branch from `dev`